 John Brown University's Biology department has experienced great success in assisting students in gaining acceptance into graduate and professional schools.

 Biomedical Research - there are many opportunities in government, medical schools, pharmaceutical companies, and individual researchers for students with training in biological technology.
 Research can be done with a bachelor's or master's degree.
 However, a long-term career in the field of biomedical research usually requires a Ph.D.

 Clinical Work (Physician, dentist, optometry, therapist, nurse, physician's assistant, veterinary etc.,) - a degree in biology lays a solid foundation for any medical career.
-Students interested in further medical training have the option of joining JBU's pre-medical program.
+Students interested in further medical training have the option of joining JBU's Pre-Health Professions Program.

 Missions or Humanitarian Work - Students can easily use their knowledge in biology for non-profit organizations that deal with agricultural, ecological or environmental community development.

 Ecology - students majoring in biology may wish to pursue a career in ecology or related fields.
 Forestry, environmental management, renewable energy, or environmental research are all possible options for those interested in the field of ecology.

 Graduate School - many graduates of biology choose to continue their studies in a field of particular interest with graduate degrees.